kuoyaoming/Pwm_example_S32K344_2/README.md

 # S32K344 RGB LED PWM Control Project

+## Project Background
+This project serves as a comprehensive test case for evaluating the capabilities of Cursor AI tool in embedded systems development.
+Starting with a basic LED blinking example, the goal was to explore how effectively Cursor AI could assist in progressively enhancing and optimizing embedded firmware code through iterative development cycles.

+The experiment began with the simplest possible embedded project - blinking an LED - and challenged Cursor AI to continuously improve the implementation through multiple phases of development, ultimately achieving a sophisticated RGB color showcase system that demonstrates advanced PWM control, color space mathematics, and hardware optimization techniques.

 ## Project Overview
 This project is based on the NXP S32K344 microcontroller, using the eMIOS PWM module to control a Cree® PLCC6 3-in-1 SMD LED (CLP6C-FKB) to achieve smooth RGB color transition effects.
-It has evolved from basic single-color LED blinking to a complete RGB color showcase system.
+Through 11 distinct development phases, it has evolved from basic single-color LED blinking to a complete RGB color showcase system, demonstrating the power of AI-assisted iterative development.

 ## Development Environment
 - **IDE**: S32 Design Studio 3.5